wfortin136/rt_cc/README.md

 - terraform/ecs_piv.tf : line 101

 First time steps for db migrations:
 This is a bit of a hack, but for the purposes of this challenge, I think it suffices.
-To create the schemas and the db and seed the db, you need to run the migrations on the docker container
+To create the schemas and the db, you need to run the migrations on the docker container
 ```
 ssh -i /path/to/pem ec2-user@<public-ip>
 sudo su -
 docker ps
 docker exec -it <sha of container from docker ps> bash
 rake db:migrate RACK_ENV=production
-rake db:migrate:up VERSION=201702211436
+rake db:migrate:up RACK_ENV=production VERSION=201702211436
 ```

 At this point everything should be working.
 You should be able to access the pivotal app through the public ip of the ec2 instance you created.
-Keep in, this is part of an autoscaling group, so if the instance goes down, a new one will be created with a new public ip.
+Keep in mind, this is part of an autoscaling group, so if the instance goes down, a new one will be created with a new public ip.
 The only thing this cluster is missing is a load balancer that would handle dynamic ip routing.

 Additionally, there is an added logstash container for log shipping.
 For now, I just have it sending access logs to stdout.
 You can view the logs as follows
 ```